 Best deals in the Amazon Spring Sale, chosen by shopping experts

-The retail giant’s next big sale could be just around the corner, and we’ve got all the details
+From Ninja air fryers to Shark vacuum cleaners, this is your cheat sheet to this season’s big sale

-Deal hunters: Amazon Spring Deals Day 2025 has landed.
-The spring shopping event has become a staple over the past few years, with big discounts landing like clockwork every March.
+Deal hunters: Amazon’s Spring Sale 2025 has landed.
+The shopping event has become a staple over the past few years, with big discounts landing like clockwork every March.

-This year’s sale is bigger than ever, taking place over seven days and including hundreds of thousands of deals across tech, beauty, home and more from big-ticket brands like Shark, Adidas, Ninja, and Philips.
+This year’s sale is bigger than ever, taking place over seven days and including hundreds of thousands of deals across tech, beauty, home and more from big-ticket brands such as Shark, Adidas, Ninja, and Philips.

-If you’ve got something on your wish list, the IndyBest team of shopping experts and I are working round the clock to bring you the best Amazon Spring Sale deals in the 2025 event.
-Trust me, you won’t find better deals outside of Black Friday.
+If you’ve got something on your wishlist, the rest of the IndyBest team and I are working round the clock to bring you the best Amazon Spring Sale deals in the 2025 event.
+Now is the time to snap up a bargain.

 Best Amazon Spring Sale deals